aresta/topotresc/README.md

 ## Customize the map to another area

-- One geojson file with the boundaries of the map is included (mnt/conf/picos.geojson), it covers the Picos de Europa mountains in Spain.
-If you want to render another area, you have to create a new geojson with the limits of your map.
+- One geojson file with the boundaries of the map is included (mnt/conf/picos.geojson), it covers the *Picos de Europa* mountains in Spain.
+If you want to render another area, you have to create a new geojson file with the limits of your map.
 It doesn't need to be a rectangle.
 - If the area is not in Spain you have to download the PBF from that area and find the DEMs somewhere else.
-- Probably you will need to adjust the initial coordinates to show the map in the index.js file.
+- You will also need to adjust the initial coordinates to show the map in the index.js file.
 - If you want to adapt the styles (good luck) they are in mnt/openstreetmap-carto.
 You can compile them with:
 ```
 docker-compose exec tools /scripts/compile_styles.sh